v-chat-sdk/vchat-v2-docs/docs/flutter/v_chat_core.md

 - this api must be called after user login or register into your system the best place is in home `initState` page
 - usually the home open when user already has access if not you can put conditions and handle it
 - this endpoint responsible for connect the user and make him online and receive messages in realtime
+- here is example of how you can get the user data from your system and pass it to v chat your system user data typically is available after user login or register in your system and you already save it by some way then you need to get it and pass to v chat so dont worry about `final data = VAppPref.getMap(SStorageKeys.myProfile);` you dont need to put this line in your system because by this line i get the data saved from my system

 ```
 ///get user saved login data from your system